Anita Sengupta: Cold Atom Laboratory

 CAL is a facility for the study of ultra-cold quantum gases in the microgravity environment of the International Space Station (ISS).
 It will enable research in a temperature regime and environment that is inaccessible to terrestrial laboratories.
 In the microgravity environment, up to 20 second long interaction times and as low as 1 picokelvin temperatures are achievable, unlocking the potential to observe new quantum phenomena.
 The CAL facility is designed for use by multiple scientific investigators and to be upgradable/maintainable on orbit.
 CAL will also be a pathfinder experiment for future quantum sensors based on laser cooled atoms.

-CAL was scheduled to launch in 2016 on a Pressurized Cargo Vehicle in soft-stowage.
-After docking with ISS the CAL payload was to be installed by astronauts into an EXPRESS (EXpedite the PRocessing of Experiments to Space Station) rack inside the space station.
-The EXPRESS rack provides a standardized power, data, thermal, and mechanical interface to scientific payloads.
-CAL was to occupy a quad locker space due to its size and power requirements.
-Following installation the payload will be operated remotely via sequence control from the Jet Propulsion Laboratory.
-The initial mission was planned to have a duration of 12 months with up to five years of extended operation.